NsfwSpy/NsfwSpy.js/demo/README.md

 ## Getting Started

-To run the demo locally, follow the following steps.
+To run the demo locally, follow the steps below.
 Be sure you have [Node.js](https://nodejs.org/) installed already by running the following command in the terminal.
 ```
 node -v
 ```